manoukianv/OpenSimPedals/README.md

 * Connector (KF301-4P) and button (6mm/6mm push button)

 ### The firmware
-Clone this repository, on it in VisualStudioCode with platformio and clic on upload.
+* Clone this repository in VisualStudioCode
+* Platformio plugin allow you to build and upload on the arduino micro

 # Licences